JWKennington/sgnl/examples/sgnl-env/README.md

 Once docker is available, a set of containers can be run using the `docker compose command`.
 The `docker compose` command always looks for configuration in the current directory.

+URLs for services depend on where you are using them.
+Outside of containers, you just use `localhost-v4:PORT` (`127.0.0.1:PORT`).
+The more familiar `localhost:PORT` works most of the time, but can fail because Mac uses `localhost` for both an IPv4 address and an IPv6 address.
+In containers you need to refer to services on other containers using `CONTAINER_NAME:PORT` (e.g., `influxdb:8086`).
+This is mostly an issue when configuring data source URLs in grafana.

 ## Requirements